Kissing numbers and the centered maximal operator: Consequences for

 \end{corollary}

-\begin{proof} The result for dimension 2 follows by choosing the vertices of a regular pentagon inscribed in the unit circumference; note that the vertices of an inscribed regular hexagon yield $A (2, \pi/3) = 6$ and the configuration is rigid, so $A(2, \pi / 3) > A^\circ (2, \pi / 3) = 5$.
-For $d = 3$ it is well known that a spherical code of maximal cardinality (12 vectors) can be obtained from the vertices of a regular icosahedron inscribed in the unit sphere.
-Since the minimal separation between any two vertices of the icosahedron is strictly larger than 1, in this non-rigid case we have $ 12 = A(3, \pi / 3) = A^\circ (3, \pi / 3)$.
+\begin{proof} For $d = 3$ it is well known that a spherical code of maximal cardinality (12 vectors) can be obtained from the vertices of a regular icosahedron inscribed in the unit sphere.
+Since the minimal separation between any two vertices of the icosahedron is strictly larger than 1, we have $ 12 = A(3, \pi / 3) = A^\circ (3, \pi / 3)$.

 Regarding the asymptotic bounds, the left hand side in formula (\ref{asym}) comes from \cite[Theorem 1]{JeJoPe}; up to constants, it improves previously known bounds by a factor of $d$.
 Trivially $A^\circ (d, \pi/3) \ge A (d, \theta)$ for every $\theta > \pi/3$.
 Using the estimates in \cite[Theorem 2]{JeJoPe} for $ A (d, \theta)$, when $0 < \theta < \pi/2$, we conclude that the lower bounds given in \cite[Theorem 1]{JeJoPe} by taking $\theta = \pi/3$ are also lower bounds for $A^\circ (d, \pi/3)$, since for $d$ fixed all the parameters in \cite[Theorem 2]{JeJoPe} depend continuously on $\theta$.
 And the right hand side of (\ref{asym}) follows directly from the upper bounds known for $A (d, \pi/3)$, cf. \cite[Corollary 1, p.
 20]{KaLe}, or \cite[Formulas (66) and (49)]{CoSl}. \end{proof}